Lobotomia: History

 In 2002, the band (Markon, Adherbal, Paulo, Grego and Picapau) reunited for a concert with Agnostic Front.

-In 2003, the first album's CD “Lobotomia” is relaunched in Japan by the record company SpeedStates.
+In 2003, the first album's CD "Lobotomia" is relaunched in Japan by the record company SpeedStates.

-In 2004 the band returns to action but now with only one member of the original formation: the drummer Grego.
+In 2004, the band returns to action but now with only one member of the original formation: the drummer Grego.
 The guitarist is Jozé (ex- Kangaroos In Tilt), bassist Fralda (ex-Ratos de Porão) and Markon on vocals.
 Many concerts were made around the country in Brazil with this formation.

-With the departure of Zé, the band returns to the Nada É Como Parece formation, with the exception of Flavinho, who was substituted by Fralda, who later would be replaced by Carlos “Carlinhos”.
+With the departure of Zé, the band returns to the Nada É Como Parece formation, with the exception of Flavinho, who was substituted by Fralda, who later would be replaced by Carlos "Carlinhos".

 In January 2008 Grego, Adherbal, Paulo, Markon and Carlos entered the studio to record one more album called Extinção, with 13 songs that combine several styles shifting between hardcore, punk and thrash metal.

-After the recording, Adherbal and Paulo quit the band again and Carlos changes focus to his band “Presto?”.
+After the recording, Adherbal and Paulo quit the band again and Carlos changes focus to his band "Presto?".

-In 2009 Fralda returns to the band, André (Presto?) assumes the guitars and the band played a few more concerts to spread the new album Extinção.
+In 2009, Fralda returns to the band, André (Presto?) assumes the guitars and the band played a few more concerts to spread the new album Extinção.

 In July 2009, with the formation Grego, Markon, Fralda and André, Lobotomia finally leave the country for their first European tour.

-In 2011 is the band's second European tour, longer and visiting more countries.
+In 2011, the band embarked on a second European tour.
+This was longer than the one prior which led to Lobotomia visiting more countries due to their rising acknowledgement and influence in the music industry.

 Right after the second tour Markon leaves the band along with the guitarist Spock.
 Guilherme Goto joins the band at only 15 years old and assumes the guitars.
-Edu Vudoo joins as the new vocalist.
+Edu Voodoo joins as the new vocalist.
 In 2013 Fralda also leaves the band and is substituted by Gabriel Kaspar, that in 2015 is replaced by Daniel Brita (Pig Soul and Mão Santa).

-With the new formation of Edu Vudoo, Guilherme Goto, Daniel Brita and Grego, Lobotomia records the fourth album “Desastre”, acclaimed by the critics and the fans right after being released, in 2016.
+With this formation of Edu Voodoo, Guilherme Goto, Daniel Brita and Grego, Lobotomia records the fourth album "Desastre", acclaimed by the critics and the fans right after being released, in 2016.
 Still in 2015, right after the recordings of the new album the band toured Europe for the third time.
 In 2016 the album has a disclosure tour in Brazil and an unprecedented tour of Mexico.
 The tour involves 14 concerts in 12 cities and surprises the band with the number of fans and welcome.

-The band is currently already preparing and working on new material and setting a new European tour for 2018.

-Lobotomia is a hardcore/crossover thrash band that left a mark on the 80's and today is still a reference for many bands who follow this style.